 2. Durability and flexibility

-The ever fitting ear pads, the 90-degrees rotatable ear cups and the flexible ensure you are served with comfortable listening even for long time periods.
+The ever-fitting ear pads, the 90-degrees rotatable ear cups, and the flexibility ensure you are served with comfortable listening even for long time periods.

 The handy grip around the outside gives you easy one-ear monitoring when listening.

 These headphones have a sound-isolation chamber innovated on the bass reflex port that helps you eliminate unwanted background noise in and out of the booth.